tanplustan/i3CTF_2024/What is this file/README.md

-# What is this file?
+# What is this file?:Forensics
 I don't know how to open this file!
 Please check the contents somehow.